Managed Agent Memory¶

 Houmao creates the memory root, memo file, and pages/ directory for every managed agent.
 The runtime manifest stores memory_root, memo_file, and pages_dir.

 Managed launches also render a default memo-cue section in the managed prompt header.
-That cue contains the resolved absolute houmao-memo.md path and tells the agent to read the memo at the start of each prompt turn before planning or acting.
+That cue contains the resolved absolute houmao-memo.md path, tells agents to read it before planning or acting, and requires relevant memo facts and constraints to be applied in the agent's next actions unless higher-priority system, developer, or user instructions conflict.
+It tells agents not to merely acknowledge the memo, to keep it limited to current facts, standing rules, and links to longer pages/ notes, and to update it only when explicitly asked or when existing memo content is clearly stale.
 Disable only that cue with --managed-header-section memo-cue=disabled, or disable the whole managed header with --no-managed-header.

 Environment Variables¶